andreicostin1/SecureSoftEng/README.md

 ### Run spring application

-Clone the repository into a directory of your choice using

-> `git clone`

 The project can be open in any IDE (we recommend VSCode or Intellij).
 To run it, use the following command:

 > `mvn clean install spring-boot:run`